 “All of this is difficult to believe,” she replied, “for if they were as foolhardy as you describe, we should have conquered them long ago.
 But regardless of whether your fantastical description is really true, or whether you merely inhaled an unhealthy quantity of magic carpet cleaner fumes during the off-label application that suspended us over this perilously deep shaft, your claims are but dull and irrelevant abstractions to a female whose sole duty is to titillate the sultan with coy words and a borrowed head of red hair.
 What are their mannerisms; how do they behave?”

 “Oh, about like anyone else,” I said, “but with a very funny accent.”

 “I suppose our positive influence dampens their insanity when they travel in our lands,” she said.
 “But their deranged and baseless opinions must become evident wherever they assemble in numbers.”

-“Just so, just so, though rumor claims that the sultan keeps a pet Occidental male in his palace–a former captain, captured en route by our pirates–who unceasingly asks leave to sail west into the great ocean, and won’t be dissuaded by odalisques, food, or even hashish.
-Why, no one can say; he claims an unquenchable desire to see its other side.
+“Just so; though rumor has it that the sultan keeps a pet Occidental male in his palace—a former captain, captured en route by our pirates—who unceasingly asks leave to sail west into the great ocean, and won’t be dissuaded by odalisques, food, or even hashish.
+Why, no one can say; he claims an unquenchable thirst to see its other side.
 Hardly credible as a motivation, even by the low standards we apply to Occidentals!